swcarpentry/DEPRECATED-boot-camps/shell/ReadmeSolns.md

 3. Then, copy the `all_data` file into `foo`

 ***Solution***
-This assmes that a file named `all_data_IMPORTANT` has already been created.
+This assumes that a file named `all_data_IMPORTANT` has already been created.
-Then the following commands:
+Then the following set of commands should work for 1-3 above:

 ```
 mv all_data_IMPORTANT all_data